This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I earn from qualifying purchases.

 Construction began way back in 1093 and was dedicated to Saint Cuthbert, so it’s no surprise it’s his burial place.
-Unfathomably, it only took around 40-years for the build of the Cathedral, and it still stands proud today.
+Unfathomably, it only took around 40 years to build the cathedral, and it still stands proud today.

 Durham Cathedral consists of the tower, main hall, side rooms transformed into a museum, and lots of pretty Cloisters, which have been used in films such as Harry Potter before.

-Inside it is absolutely spectacular, with the stained glass windows illuminating the grand hall and chapel in various hues, including a modern stain glass window which is a work of art in itself.
+Inside, it is absolutely spectacular, with the stained glass windows illuminating the grand hall and chapel in various hues, including a modern stained glass window, which is a work of art in itself.

-The Cathedral also enlightens you to the history and importance of Durham, from the story of the Benedictine Monks who built the Cathedral, and the catalyst for the development of Durham in medieval times.
-It’s a symbol of power and division, of showing status to the Saxons and the Scots, and more so, an introduction to the Bishops of Durham of whose stories intertwine with many of the attractions throughout the region, due to the power bestowed on them by the king.
+The Cathedral also enlightens you about the history and importance of Durham, from the story of the Benedictine Monks who built the Cathedral and the catalyst for the development of Durham in medieval times.
+It’s a symbol of power and division, of showing status to the Saxons and the Scots, and more so, an introduction to the Bishops of Durham, whose stories intertwine with many of the attractions throughout the region due to the power bestowed on them by the king.

 With the tallest and narrowest tower of any Cathedral in England, you need to like steps and not dislike tight spaces to make it to the top, but for those that do, you’ll be rewarded with fantastic views.

-Alongside the Cathedral, just off one of the cloisters is the Open Treasure Museum, with a collection from around the world, but with a particular focus on local discoveries and gems such as the original Sanctuary Knocker and sword of St. Cuthbert.
+Alongside the Cathedral, just off one of the cloisters, is the Open Treasure Museum, with a collection from around the world but with a particular focus on local discoveries and gems such as the original Sanctuary Knocker and the sword of St. Cuthbert.

-You can venture into the stone cellars, and go through air-tight rooms with ancient maps.
-The collection rotates from time to time, and I spent a solid hour walking through the open treasure rooms, so allow for this, time to climb the tower, and of course marvelling at the Cathedral itself – I was here for four hours in total.
+You can venture into the stone cellars and go through air-tight rooms with ancient maps.
+The collection rotates from time to time, and I spent a solid hour walking through the open treasure rooms, so allow for this time to climb the tower and, of course, marvel at the Cathedral itself.
+I was here for four hours in total.

 Discover Durham Castle, now home to the University

-The second part of the Durham UNESCO World Heritage site is Durham Castle, which due to now being the University, is open by tours only which can be booked online.
+The second part of the Durham UNESCO World Heritage site is Durham Castle, which, due to now being the University, is open by tours bookable online.

-Beamish, the Living Museum of the North is home to countless interactive experiences that are well worth travelling for, and you can really get an idea for the history of England here as it plays out in front of you.
+Beamish, officially the Living Museum of the North, is home to countless interactive experiences that are well worth travelling for, and you can really get an idea of the history of England here as it plays out in front of you.

-Some of the absolute highlights for me was seeing all the old-school trams, buses and steam rails going past (there are two train stations here!) which are all original or replicas of the original designs.
+Some of the absolute highlights for me were seeing all the old-school trams, buses and steam rails going past (there are two train stations here!), which are all original or replicas of the original designs.

-In the 1900’s town I enjoyed a fabulous dress up and photography session, gorged on old-school treats from the sweet shop, admired the streets where a lot of the new Downton Abbey was filmed and even sank a pint in an old pub.
+In the 1900s town, I enjoyed a dress-up and photography session, gorged on old-school treats from the sweet shop, admired the streets where a lot of the new Downton Abbey was filmed and even sank a pint in an old pub.

-Head to the Dales for impressive Raby Castle
+Head to the Dales for the impressive Raby Castle

 It’s a tough call, but I think Raby Castle was the castle winner for me, even more so than Durham Castle!

-Set amongst the rolling green hills of the Durham Dales, Raby Castle is fairly unique in it being privately owned, and not part of English Heritage that operates many of the castles across the country.
+Set amongst the rolling green hills of the Durham Dales, Raby Castle is fairly unique in that it is privately owned and not part of the English Heritage that operates many of the castles across the country.
 If you know me, you know I love visiting Scotland for all the castles, greenery and lochs, so Raby Castle was the perfect picture for me.

-With deer trotting around the gardens, and a considerable lake reflecting the castle like a mirror, the stately grandeur of the estate hardly went unnoticed.
-Tours of the castle operate for much of the year, excluding winter, and inside it’s just as impressive as out.
+With deer trotting around the gardens and a considerable lake reflecting the castle like a mirror, the stately grandeur of the estate hardly went unnoticed.
+Tours of the castle operate for much of the year, excluding winter, and inside, it’s just as impressive as outside.

-Dating back to the 14th-century, Raby is one of the most impressive and best-kept medieval castles in the north of England.
-Purchased by the Vine Family in 1626, it has stayed in their keep since and is actually currently a seat of a Lord!
-That said, it is possible to get inside as I mentioned on a tour, which will take you through the grand entrance hall, where horses and carts would have pulled up inside to deliver guests to the imposing staircase, and from here you enter into the dining hall.
+Dating back to the 14th century, Raby is one of the most impressive and best-kept medieval castles in the north of England.
+Purchased by the Vine Family in 1626, it has stayed in their keep since and is actually currently the seat of a Lord.
+That said, it is possible to get inside, as I mentioned on a tour, which will take you through the grand entrance hall, where horses and carts would have pulled up inside to deliver guests to the imposing staircase, and from here, you enter into the dining hall.

-Multiple rooms are open to the public, each dressed up in all their glory, though one of my favourite parts of the house was the kitchen, which is a vast space in blues and whites adorned with bronze cooking equipment, and at times would have seen up to 40 people working in here!
-It’s no surprise given the impact of the castle that it has been used as filming locations for various productions, including Victoria.
+Multiple rooms are open to the public, each dressed up in all their glory, though one of my favourite parts of the house was the kitchen, which is a vast space in blues and whites adorned with bronze cooking equipment and, at times, would have seen up to 40 people working in here!
+It’s no surprise, given the impact of the castle, that it has been used as a filming location for various productions, including Victoria.

 Marvel at one man’s love at The Bowes Museum

-Built as a gift to both his wife, and the local people of where he called home, it has stood proud here since 19th-century thanks to John Bowes and his wife, Joséphine.
+Built as a gift to both his wife and the local people of where he called home, it has stood proud here since the 19th century thanks to John Bowes and his wife, Joséphine.
 Joséphine was an actress in France, and she and John fell in love, splitting their time between the two countries.
-Sadly, neither of them lived to see the museum completed, but inside you’ll find a grand collection of their art and personal treasures, alongside some exhibited attractions.
+Sadly, neither of them lived to see the museum completed, but inside, you’ll find a grand collection of their art and personal treasures, alongside some exhibited attractions.